Ztein/docsharvester/Project docs/Stories TODO/STORY-012.md

 # STORY-012: Performance Optimization

 ## Description
-As a user, I need the scraper to operate efficiently and handle large documentation sites without excessive resource usage or time.
+As a user, I need the scraper to operate efficiently and handle large documentation sites without excessive resource usage or time so that we can process extensive documentation sets quickly and reliably without overwhelming system resources.

 ## Acceptance Criteria
 - Implements performance optimizations for CPU, memory, and network usage